ranasaurus9/azurefunctions-excelconsolidation/README.md

 # Azure function to consolidate multiple excel files

-This repo contains code and structure of a azure blob trigger python function that consolidates excel files uploaded to a sharepoint folder/blob storage and stores the data to a Azure SQL Database.
+This repo contains code and structure of a azure blob trigger python function that consolidates excel files uploaded to a sharepoint folder/blob storage and uploads the data to a Azure SQL Database.

 It uses a Azure Blob trigger (https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob-trigger?tabs=python)